 The University of Tennessee has long been the epicenter of Knoxville’s social activity, but nowadays that can also be found along the Tennessee River in Market Square and the adjoining Old City, both of which have a plethora of new shops, restaurants and bars.
 That revitalization has now crossed the train tracks, as well, thanks to the addition of spots like The Mill & Mine, a concert and event venue; the Central Filling Station, a family-and-pet-friendly, full-service food-truck park occupying an old gas station; and a number of breweries such as Crafty Bastard, Elkmont Exchange and Schulz Bräu.

-Franklin has hit its stride offering visitors a mix of history (Civil War sites like Carnton are a must), spirits (H Clark and Leiper’s Fork distilleries will keep your thirst quenched!), top-notch food (try 55 South, Gray’s on Main, and Red Pony), handmade goods (both Main Street and The Factory at Franklin are full of locally made treasures) and new development (both the 231 Public Square Building and the Harpeth Hotel debuted last year).
+Franklin has hit its stride offering visitors a mix of history (Civil War sites like Carnton are a must), spirits (H Clark and Leiper’s Fork distilleries will keep your thirst quenched!), top-notch food (try 55 South, Gray’s on Main, and Red Pony), handmade goods (both Main Street and The Factory at Franklin are full of locally made treasures) and new development like the 231 Public Square Building and the Harpeth Hotel.
 For a sampler of Franklin’s artisan culture, take a trip down the Masters & Makers Trail, which winds its way through Leiper’s Fork, Franklin, Thompson’s Station, Arrington and Nolensville.

 The Murfreesboro area has added several new offerings such as Hop Springs Beer Park, a brewery concept with concert space, a disc golf course, a dog park, hiking trails and special events galore (like an ice-carving festival!).
 The city is also heavy on Civil War history, with sites like Stones River National Battlefield, a must-add to your itinerary, and green space such as Murfree Spring and Barfield Crescent Park.
 Want a taste of the days of old?
 Visit Historic Cannonsburgh Village, which re-creates a century of Tennessee life from the 1830s to 1930s.